-TERM MEANING Stopped The service silently prevented the threat result of the service preventing the emai may analyse it before deleting it.
-Rejected The service prevented the threat from be the sender.
-This is equivalent to a 'bounc sending an email to an account that does Notified The service prevented the threat from be There was no option for the user to recov aware that a message was sent and bloc and investigate the message.
-Quarantined The service prevented the threat from be threat, which could be recovered by the u organisation can investigate the nature of also expose themselves to threats if they Edited The service delivered the message but a There are many possible methods but co attachments, deleting malicious links an users to warning pages.
-Junk The message was delivered to the user's Office 365 Advanced Threat Protection . this means they missed the threat and the security layer.
-The Junk folder is within e to recover and examine malicious message.
-Inbox The service failed to detect or protect ag inbox and appears as a legitimate messa examine.
+TERM MEANING Stopped The service silently prevented the threat result of the service preventing the ema may analyse it before deleting it.
+Rejected The service prevented the threat from b the sender.
+This is equivalent to a 'bound sending an email to an account that doe Notified The service prevented the threat from b There was no option for the user to reco aware that a message was sent and bloc and investigate the message.
+Quarantined The service prevented the threat from b threat, which could be recovered by the organisation can investigate the nature also expose themselves to threats if the Edited The service delivered the message but a There are many possible methods but c attachments, deleting malicious links ar users to warning pages.
+Junk The message was delivered to the user's Office 365 Advanced Threat Protection this means they missed the threat and t security layer.
+The Junk folder is within e to recover and examine malicious messa Inbox The service failed to detect or protect ag inbox and appears as a legitimate messa examine.
 Targeted attack A targeted attack is aimed at a specific p from email accounts and IP addresses th more widely-spread threats.
 Such attack recognisable by anti-malware scanners.